iotaledger/firefly/docs/guides/git/branches.md

 The Firefly team develops code and pushes PRs on certain protected branches.
 The following three branches are protected:

 - `main`: contains the code for Firefly Desktop v1.
-- `main-mobile`: contains the code for Firefly Mobile v1.
-- `develop`: contains the code for Firefly Shimmer Desktop & Firefly Shimmer Mobile
+- `develop`: contains the code for Firefly Shimmer Desktop